Read our updated guide to the extended temporary VAT reduction rate for the UK hospitality and tourism industry

 When does the temporary VAT rate start and end?

 The temporary VAT rate reduction took effect from 15th July 2020.
-It was originally planned to end on 12th January 2021.
-The temporary reduction has been extended, and will now stay in place until 31st March 2021 for eligible businesses.
+It was originally planned to end on 12th January 2021, and then extended until 31st March 2021 for eligible businesses.

-Temporary VAT reduction from 20% to 5% starts
+VAT temporarily reduced from 20% to 5% for eligible businesses

 15th July 2020